wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 <strong>Simple and discrete</strong>

-Not overcomplicating measurements means that it will be less likely to have erroneous or missed measurements.
+Not over-complicating measurements means that it will be less likely to have erroneous or missed measurements.

 <strong>Impact of measurement</strong>